adi1001/MagnusCollective/README.md

 IPC : Inter-process Communications, the mechanisms an operating system provides to allow the processes to manage shared data.

 RPC : Remote Procedure Calls, a kind of request–response protocol

+### Contribute
+If you are interested investing in this state-of-the-art project, contact arshad@getaido.com